 GIADA SCHOLARSHIP PROGRAM

-The Georgia Independent Automobile Dealers Association (GIADA) has established a scholarship program to assist owners, officers and employees’ children, stepchildren and grandchildren who plan to continue their education in college or vocational school programs.
+The Georgia Independent Automobile Dealers Association (GIADA) has established a scholarship program to assist business owners, officers and employees’ children, stepchildren and grandchildren who plan to continue their education in college or vocational school programs.
 Scholarships are offered each year for full-time study at an accredited institution of the student’s choice.

 This scholarship program is administered by Scholarship America®.
 Scholarship America is the nation’s largest designer and manager of scholarship and tuition reimbursement programs for corporations, foundations, associations and individuals.
 Awards are granted without regard to race, color, creed, religion, sexual orientation, age, gender, disability or national origin.PROGRAM OVERVIEW APPLICATION INSTRUCTIONS PRINT APPLICATION